 Critical-thinking skills.
 Geographers need critical-thinking skills when doing research because they must choose the appropriate data, methods, and scale of analysis for projects.
 For example, after reviewing a set of population data, they may determine the implications of a particular development plan.

 Writing skills.
 Writing skills are important for geographers because they often write reports or articles detailing their research findings.
 Some geographers also must write proposals so that they can receive funding for their research or projects.

-Governments and businesses rely on geographers to research topics such as natural hazards, the use of resources, and climate change.
-For example, geographers’ analyses on population distribution and land use are important for infrastructure planning and development used by both governments and businesses.
+Budget constraints are expected to reduce employment for geographers in federal government.
+However, governments and businesses will still need geographers to research topics such as natural hazards and the use of resources.
+For example, geographers’ analyses on population distribution and land use are important for infrastructure planning and development by both governments and businesses.